First licenced as VK1DA in July 1965 aged 16.

 SOTA is an award programme initiated in the UK.
 It is all about making contacts from any of the registered summits, which have a minimum prominence above the surrounding terrain of 150m (about 500ft) in Australia.
 In a small number of countries the minimum prominence is lower than 150m.

-In Australia the following call areas have been registered with SOTA UK for the SOTA awards: VK1, VK2, VK3, VK4 and VK5.
+As of April 2014, the following Australian call areas have been registered with SOTA UK for the SOTA awards: VK1, VK2, VK3, VK4, VK5 and VK8.

-Surveys in other states are under way and VK7, VK6 and VK8 are expected to be registered within the next 2 to 6 months.
+Surveys in other states are under way and VK7 and VK6 are expected to be registered in 2014.